bytemaster/tornet/README.md

 This software is still under heavy development.

+Information below is currently a brainstorm dump and needs to be revised to remove conflicts.

 Chunk Lookup
 ----------------------------------
 Each node specifies a certain amount of 'upload bandwidth and storage' that they desire to sell to the network.